EdTosoy/LuminaOS/STRATEGY.md

 1. **Social Viralness**: Using Material You "Rice" to gain traction (r/unixporn).
 2. **Performance Proof**: Matching CachyOS benchmarks in silicon-native (v3) tests.
+3. **Upgrade Stability**: The **Lumina-Stable** curated repo gives users "Ubuntu-level" stability on "Arch-level" speed.
-3. **Retention Loop**: Deep Pixel/Cloud integration creates a high switching cost.
+4. **Retention Loop**: Deep Pixel/Cloud integration creates a high switching cost.

+---

+## 7. Community Sovereignty: The Widget Market

+To turn Lumina OS into a movement, we empower the creators:

+- **Registry of One**: A global, decentralized registry for **Shadcn-style widgets**.
+- **Lumina SDK**: A simple toolset for developers to build "Reactive Modules" that others can `lumina add` to their desktops.
+- **The "Bazaar"**: A beautiful UI within the dashboard to browse community-created themes, layouts, and automation scripts.

 ### Phase A: Hardware Optimization & Ownership